diviya97/CNN-BLSTM-Speaking-Rate-Estimator/README.md

 #### 2. Files
 This folder contains 3 files used for training the CNN-BLSTM model on the TIMIT and SWITCHBOARD dataset.

-i.	train_timit.py  - This file is used to train the CNN-BLSTM model on TIMIT dataset.
+i)	train_timit.py  - This file is used to train the CNN-BLSTM model on TIMIT dataset.

-ii.	train_swbd.py  - This file is used to train the CNN-BLSTM model on SWITCHBOARD dataset.
+ii)	train_swbd.py  - This file is used to train the CNN-BLSTM model on SWITCHBOARD dataset.

-iii.	train_timit_swbd.py - This file is used to train the CNN-BLSTM model on both TIMIT and SWITCHBOARD dataset.
+iii)	train_timit_swbd.py - This file is used to train the CNN-BLSTM model on both TIMIT and SWITCHBOARD dataset.

-iv. test.py - This file can be used to reproduce the  results using models present in "SavedModels" folder.
+iv) test.py - This file can be used to reproduce the  results using models present in "SavedModels" folder.

 #### 3. SavedModels
 This folder contains the CNN-BLSTM models and their weights trained on the datasets.